BlockDevsUnited/l-earn/Lessons/English/L_EARN/Identity/LI2:BrightID.md

 2. ***Join a BrightID verification meeting.***

-All you will need to do is to attend a verification party and make some connections within the meeting.
-There will be a wide variety of meetings available throughout the day on Zoom or Discord according to your language and time zone, accompanied by a quick and easy process that will only take a few minutes of your time.
+All you will need to do is attend a verification party and make some connections within the meeting.
+There will be a wide variety of meetings available throughout the day via Zoom or Discord according to your language and time zone, accompanied by a quick and easy process that will only take a few minutes of your time.

 [You can check the schedule of the next meetings here](https://rare.fyi/brightID)